Polish studies

+The history of Polish studies dates back to the 16th century.
+The first Polish scholars to study the Polish language were Jan Mączyński and Piotr Stoiński (Pierre Statorius).

 Academic activities in Polish Studies include conferences, workshops, and book publications by scholars who work and teach on Polish history, culture, art, and politics.
 The Polish Studies Association is part of the American Association for the Advancement of Slavic Studies and facilitates "the exchange of academic information regarding Polish history, culture, arts, politics, economics, and contemporary affairs, and seeks to enhance contacts between Polish and Western Affairs."

 The Departments of Polish Studies exist in all major universities across Poland, and in many academic institutions across the world.
 They offer students a range of academic programmes with Bachelor and Masters' degrees in the field.